bemywang/name-recall/README.md

 4. Spit out the names you remember by typing them in, **case-insensitive**.
 5. Check your results and see how well you did!

 Are you up for the challenge?
-[Test your memory now (link)](https://bemywang.github.io/name-recall/) and see how many names you can recall!

 Happy playing! 🧠🐶